Elsa Dorfman: Career

 In 1995, she collaborated with graphic artist Marc A. Sawyer to illustrate the booklet 40 Ways to Fight the Fight Against AIDS.
 She photographed people, both with and without AIDS, each engaged in one of forty activities that might help AIDS victims in their daily life.
 The photographs were exhibited 1995 at the Lotus Development Corporation in Cambridge, in Provincetown and New York City.
 The artist donated the costs of producing the photographs for this project.

 Dorfman co-starred in the documentary No Hair Day (1999).

 She was known for her use of the Polaroid 20 by 24 inch camera (one of only six in existence), from which she created large prints.
 She photographed famous writers, poets, and musicians including Bob Dylan and Allen Ginsberg.
 Due to bankruptcy, the Polaroid Corporation entirely ceased production of its unique instant film products in 2008.
 Dorfman stocked up with a year's supply of her camera's last available 20 by 24 instant film.

 Dorfman's life and work were the subject of the 2016 documentary film The B-Side: Elsa Dorfman's Portrait Photography, directed by Errol Morris.

 Her portraits are held in the collections of the San Francisco Museum of Modern Art, the National Portrait Gallery in Washington, D.C., the Harvard Art Museums, the Portland Museum of Art in Maine and others.

 Personal life

 In 1967, Dorfman met Harvey Silverglate, who was representing the defense in a drug trial.
-Dorfman thought the case could be the subject of a book and talked it over with him, after which Silverglate asked to take a portrait of him and his brother to give to their mother.
+Dorfman thought the case could be the subject of a book and talked it over with him, after which Silverglate asked her to take a portrait of him and his brother to give to their mother.
 They married nearly a decade later in 1976.
 Together, they had one son, Isaac.

 Dorfman died on May 30, 2020, at her home in Cambridge.
 She was 83 according to her husband and she suffered kidney failure.